 Making course content accessible can be assisted and supported by a variety of technologies, but relies heavily on human awareness and planning.

 Who Makes Courses Accessible?

-Generally speaking, it is the responsibility of each academic department and of each instructor to ensure that course materials are accessible.
-The Library and the Online Learning Team can provide guidance and can assist with some of the technical steps to support the efforts undertaken by instructors and departments.
+Generally speaking, it is the responsibility of each instructor to ensure that course materials are accessible.
+The Library, the Online Learning Team, and the Office of Accessible Education can provide guidance and can assist with some of the technical steps to support the efforts undertaken by instructors and departments.
 Depending on the details of materials under development or already in use, instructors and departments might need to plan on tasks such as the following: